Pykampala-Community/inc-Pyratemeter/README.md

                       429:Too many requests
                     (Throttling by Pyratemeter)

-Cloud microservices have become widely popular and rate limiting is usually imlemented within a component called API gateway.
+Cloud microservices have become widely popular and rate limiting is usually implemented within a component called API gateway.
 An API gateway in this case is a fully managed service that supports rate limiting, SSL termination, authentication, IP whitelisting, serving static content etc. For this reason knowing that API gateways support rate limiting, it's a design decision that the Pyratemeter is designed